-Summary of Education I Outreach Activity for 2018
+Summary of Education I Outreach Activity for 2019

 The university tracks completion of this performance expectation.
-During the 2018 academic year, 3,587 employees completed the Compliance Workshop through the multiple delivery formats described above.
-During these sessions, attendees were provided with the two listings of resources for persons impacted by behaviors, which are inconsistent with both Title IX and VAWA.
+During the 2018 academic year, 6,828 employees completed the Compliance Workshop in the 2019-2020 academic year.
+During these sessions, attendees were provided with the listings of resources for persons impacted by behaviors, consistent with both Title IX and VAWA.
 In addition, as part of the New Employee Orientation program and NEW GTA Orientation programs, a member of the OEA provides a briefing to the role of the OEA, including a discussion on the performance expectation of completion of the Compliance Workshop within 90 days of employment.

-Training, Outreach, and Education- Sexual Harassment/ Sexual Violence Office for Equity and Accessibility and the Women's Center
+Training, Outreach, and Education-Sexual Harassment/Sexual Violence Office for Equity and Accessibility and the Women's Center

 Educational programs and initiatives for Virginia Tech students are provided through the collaborative efforts of the Office for Equity and Accessibility and the Virginia Tech Women's Center.
-In 2018, these efforts included the following:
+In 2019, these efforts included the following:

-Mandatory online training module for all incoming students in spring and fall 2018.
+Mandatory online training module for all incoming students in spring and fall 2019.